10 High-Leverage Substack Projects to Start the New Year Strong

 Turn it into a digital product with exclusive strategies and actionable takeaways your free content only hints at.

-The goal isnât perfection, itâs momentum.
+Rather than obsessing over perfection, focus on progress.
 A lightweight product created now can become a steady income stream next year.

 6. Update Your Evergreen Assets đ§č